-During Session 6 we launch into week 2 of the third unit of the course, "Locks and Dams: Creating and Policing Boundaries, 1920-1960."
-Last week we examined change over time in the ways institutions (and especially the military) understood and regulated sexuality.
-This week we continue that conversation into the postwar era.
-As you read this week, pay close attention to the ways various historical actors discuss "normal" sexuality and gendered behavior.
+This week we close out the third unit of the course, "Locks and Dams: Creating and Policing Boundaries, 1920-1960."
+Last week we examined change over time in the ways institutions (and especially the military) understood and regulated sexuality from the 1910s through the 1940s.
+This week we continue that conversation into the post-WWII era.
+As you for read for class this week, pay close attention to the ways various historical actors discuss "normal" sexuality and gendered behavior.
 How was "normalcy" defined, and what made it appealing?
 Finally, what strategies did people use to resist and contest it?

-As always, try to keep in mind the "Three Cs" of historical thinking: context, continuity, and change.
+As always, try to keep in mind the "three Cs" of historical thinking: context, continuity, and change.
 What historical contexts helped shape American thinking about gender and sexuality during the post-WWII era?
 What continuities and enduring themes from previous weeks do you notice?
 What changed during this period?
 What was new, or different?